Gunagulla Organic Garden

 Larger size (95MB) Murray Cod having 50g of ox heart for breakfast

 73 Rainbow Trout in a buried 4500 litre fish tank (holding a bit over 4000l on average) were harvested in mid Dec 2013.
 The largest of them was 686g, pictured below, and average weight was 432g.
-There are currently about 80 Murray Cod in the system, after quite a few died as they were apparently not trained to eat pellets when delivered in January, some smaller fish were eaten by larger ones.
+There are currently probably less than 40 (very hard to count) Murray Cod in the system, after quite a few died as they were apparently not trained to eat pellets when delivered in January, and there has been a steady decrease in numbers of small fish as they are eaten by larger ones.
 For a long time they were fed on a diet consisting of Blood Worms or a mix of Ox heart and crushed pellets.
-Now the water temperature is rising, they have started to eat the semi-sinking pellets, although some uneaten pellets still have to be scooped out of the sump tank once or twice per week.
-They love earth worms and maggots, and get them occasionally.
+As the water temperature warmed, they ate semi-sinking pellets in small quantities, although occasionally some uneaten pellets had to be scooped out of the sump tank.
+They love earth worms and maggots, and get them occasionally, and their main diet is now ox heart pieces.
 It seems they need a water temperature of almost 20C before they will eat much, and after 11 months in the system some are tame enough to brush against my hand when I feed them bloodworms.
-The range in size as of November 2014 is (estimated to be) about 10cm to almost 20cm.
+The range in size as of mid January 2015 is (estimated to be) about 14cm to over 24cm.

 The aquaponics system is proving to be a lot more productive than growing in the soil, and uses a small fraction of the water.
 In summer 2012/13 the in-ground garden had to be abandoned due to the excessive amount of water required just to keep the plants alive, meaning we were close to running out of domestic water, which is only sourced from rainwater collected from the roof.